Wealthsimple vs. Tangerine in 2025

 Wealthsimple vs Tangerine: Perks

 One feature we love about Wealthsimple is the extra perks that are available for account holders with higher balances.
-Accounts over $100,000 get a discounted fee, tax-loss harvesting, and more.
-Accounts over $500,000 get even more than that, including a personalized financial report and a whopping 50% discount on health insurance.
+Accounts over $100,000 get a discounted fee, 2.25% interest earned on their chequing account, complimentary USD accounts, access to financial advice, and awesome partner rewards.

 Maybe it’s because investing is just one of the many things Tangerine does, but they don’t give clients extras for being big investors.
 It’s too bad, because Tangerine’s core portfolios have higher fees than Wealthsimple’s accounts – it would be nice if some of that money came back to you in the form of lower fees, personalized services, or discounts.